Nearly all orthodontic problems are evident by the age of 7-9 years.

-The analysis of x-rays which reveal the shape and position of the teeth and jaws.
+The analysis of x-rays which reveal the relative positions of the teeth and jaws.

-- The taking of impressions from which plaster study models of the teeth are constructed.
+- If necessary, the taking of impressions from which models of the teeth are constructed.

-Another visit is often arranged to discuss the final treatment plan.
-Arrangements are made to commence treatment or, if it is too early, to review the patient periodically until it is an appropriate time to commence treatment.
+A third visit may be necessary to discuss the final treatment plan.
+Thereafter, arrangements are made to commence treatment or, if it is too early, to review the patient periodically until it is an appropriate time to commence treatment.